,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Recommendations included expanding interdisciplinary curricula that integrate ethics with science and engineering, creating student-led interfaith forums, and commissioning research on dharmic approaches to conflict resolution.
-It also emphasized fostering university–community partnerships that model inclusive citizenship at local and national levels.
+Recommendations included interdisciplinary curricula that integrate ethics with science and engineering, student-led interfaith dialogue forums, and research on dharmic approaches to conflict resolution.
+The article also notes university-community partnerships for inclusive citizenship.